-“There are times, in fact, when this young man with a huge crossover career ahead of him is standing in a crowd of actors, and you’d swear he was the only person onstage.” - The Washington Post
+“There are times, in fact, when this young man with a huge crossover career ahead of him is standing in a crowd of actors, and you’d swear he was the only person onstage.”

 The season of 2012-13 found Mr. Boehler making several house and role debuts.
 He joined the ensemble of Theater St. Gallen in Switzerland as Sarastro in Die Zauberflöte, Count Horn in Un ballo in maschera, Pedone in La Wally, Marchese di Calatrava in La forza del destino, Leone in Attila and as Sparafucile in Rigoletto, a role he debuted recently with the Minnesota Orchestra.
 He made his Madison Opera debut as Leporello in Don Giovanni, and New York City Opera debut as the Hotel Manager in Thomas Ades' Powder Her Face, a role he reprised with the Festival Opéra de Quèbec.
 He also returned to Carnegie Hall for performances of Messiah with Musica Sacra.
-In the 2011-2012 season he sang Drebednev in Moscow, Cheryomushki with Chicago Opera Theater, Nourabad in Les pêcheurs de perles for Hawaii Opera Theater, and two operas by Philip Glass: In the Penal Colony with American Opera Projects and Kepler with Spoleto Festival USA.
-Additionally he was heard in performances of Messiah with the Jacksonville Symphony and the Portland Baroque Orchestra.
+In the 2011-2012 season, he sang Drebednev in Moscow, Cheryomushki with Chicago Opera Theater, Nourabad in Les pêcheurs de perles for Hawaii Opera Theater, and two operas by Philip Glass: In the Penal Colony with American Opera Projects and Kepler with Spoleto Festival USA.
+Additionally, he was heard in performances of Messiah with the Jacksonville Symphony and the Portland Baroque Orchestra.

 Mr. Boehler is also a frequent collaborator within the world of contemporary music.
 In addition to the work of recent seasons, he has been seen in two world premieres of John Musto’s work: The Inspector with Wolf Trap Opera and Bastianello, along with William Bolcom’s Lucrezia, with New York Festival of Song.
-He premiered Michael Dellaira's The Secret Agent with Center for Contemporary Opera, and he has been seen in Dominick Argento’s Casanova’s Homecoming and Poul Ruders’ The Handmaid’s Tale, both with Minnesota Opera.
+He premiered Michael Dellaira's The Secret Agent with Center for Contemporary Opera, and he has been seen in Argento’s Casanova’s Homecoming and Poul Ruders’ The Handmaid’s Tale, both with Minnesota Opera.
 His discography includes recordings of Bastianello and Lucrezia with NYFOS and a disc of songs by Stefan Wolpe with pianist Ursula Oppens; he can also be heard on recordings of Bernstein’s Mass with Baltimore Symphony Orchestra and of Schumann’s Scenes from Goethe’s Faust with American Symphony Orchestra as well.
 He is a graduate of the Juilliard Opera Center and he held a three year tenure as a resident artist with Minnesota Opera.
 At Viterbo University, his first alma mater, he graduated with a degree in Theatre Arts.